sujandai/cicd-pipeline-train-schedule-jenkins/README.md

 I am going to New York Today.
 Tomorrow will be a sunny day.
 I am not willing to go outside tomorrow.
+I want to go to Nepal as soon as possible.